You can live a healthier life and possibly relieve some of your pain from our advice. Here are some tips that can keep your feet healthy:

 Avoid Shoes with High-to Toe Offset

-We all like pretty shoes, especially high heels, however, these modern and dressy shoes are not functional and restrict your feet from performing naturally.
-In the long term, they are not functional.
-You can indicate the functionality of your shoes by looking at the Heel to Toe Offset, it is the amount of drop from your heels to your toes in your show.
-When the offset is higher, there will be a higher stress placed on your feet and lower legs.
-It makes us standing and walking naturally and can contribute to serious consequences for your low back health after time.
+We all like pretty shoes, especially high heels.
+However, these modern and dressy shoes are not functional.
+They actually restrict your feet from performing naturally.
+In the long term, they are bad for your feet health.
+You can determine the functionality of your shoes by looking at the heel-toe drop.
+It is the height difference between your heels and toes.
+When the difference is higher, there will be more stress placed on your feet and lower legs.
+It makes it difficult to stand and walk naturally.
+As a result, it can contribute to serious consequences for your back after prolonged use.

 Work on your Balance